Flor (band): History

 On August 19, they released the standalone single "lmho", which was originally written around the time they completed their debut album.
 Grace described the song as his way of "spilling my sadness, confusion, and heartache into [...] music".
 As a substitution for their lack of touring due to the COVID-19 pandemic, the band premiered a live at-home performance exclusively on their YouTube channel in December 2020.

 On December 1, 2021, they debuted the single "have yourself a merry little christmas", a cover of the song of the same title.
 This was the only material the band released in 2021.

 On February 17, 2022, Flor premiered "Play Along" as the lead single from their anticipated third studio album, Future Shine.
 The new album was announced on March 23, alongside the release of the singles "Skate" and "Big Shot".
 It was released on May 6, 2022.
 In support of the album, they performed three shows entitled "flor in Twenty-Four", where they toured New York City, Los Angeles, and their hometown of Hood River in only twenty-four hours.
 The shows were then followed by a North American headline tour in September and October 2022.

 On September 2, 2022, the band released the single "Every Night".
 It serves as an additional track to the DSP version of their latest album.

 On February 24, 2023, Kitts announced his departure from the band to raise his family, making Flor a trio.
+On October 27, the group issued the single "Same Color as the Sun" independently, marking their first release of 2023 as well as their first since leaving Fueled by Ramen.
+The single was followed by "Warm Blood Pt 2" on February 23, 2024, "Nosedive" on April 19, and "Kick It" on May 17.

+On January 3, 2025, Bauld announced his departure from the band.